How to Repair Drywall: Tips for “Smallish” Repairs

 Filling nail holes

 Believe it or not, you usually don't have to even use spackle or filler when dealing with small nail holes.
-I can almost always fill in small nail holes left behind by things that were hung on our walls by dabbing on touch-up paint with my finger.
+I can almost always fill in small nail holes left behind by things that were hung on our walls by dabbing on touch-up paint with my finger (if you don't have leftover paint, you can use these tips to match a paint color that is already on your walls).
 This is always my preferred method when possible because it doesn't require any sanding AND you don't have the added step of painting over a repair.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won't cost you a penny more)!
 Click here to read my full disclosure policy.